Samir Bhamra: Musicals

+In 2024, Bhamra was selected to be part of the Cove Park International Musical Theatre residency with partner's like National Theatre of Scotland, Dundee Repertory Theatre, National Centre for the Performing Arts and Tony Awards and Grammy Awards winning producers like Mara Isaacs to develop a new musical with Devesh Sodha and Robby Khela.

 In 2022, Bhamra wrote, designed and produced his dream production Bombay Superstar co-produced with the Belgrade Theatre Coventry and The New Wolsey Theatre in Ipswich with musical director Hinal Pattani and musicians The 515 Crew.
 The cast included Nisha Aaliya, Pia Sutaria, Sheetal Pandya, Amar, Chirag Rao, Yanick Ghanty, Robby Khela, Rav Moore, Daisy Hardy, Alexandra Adams, Aaron Mistry and Pavan Maru.

-In 2019, he directed Stardust at Belgrade Theatre in Coventry based on songs by Robby Khela, composed by Devesh Sodha with a book co-written with hard-of-hearing writer Shahid Iqbal Khan.
+In 2019, he directed Stardust at Belgrade Theatre in Coventry based on songs by Robby Khela, composed by Devesh Sodha with a book co-written with playwright Shahid Iqbal Khan.
 Stardust is a finalist for the 2020 Asian Media Awards Best Stage Production award.
 Samir worked with actor, singer and songwriter Robby Khela in Bring on the Bollywood, Cymbeline and previously Jean Genet's The Maids.

 His first musical was Precious Bazaar which opened in 2004 at The Y in Leicester, which featured 10 performers who took part in a BollyIdol contest he developed with BBC and B4U.
 EastEnders actress Rakhee Thakrar played the lead role Suhani in Precious Bazaar.
 Precious Bazaar was nominated for a Windrush Award in 2004.